Last Updated on 2nd September 2023 by peppe8o

 In this tutorial I’m going to show how to get image classification video streaming from headless (Lite) Raspberry PI installation with TensorFlow Lite.

 With Tensorflow spreading in Artificial Intelligence applications and becoming more and more used in this industry, developers from all the world have adapted this open source framework to run on quite every device.
 A relatively new brunch merged from original one, adapting this framework to small devices using ARM processors.
 This is the case of IoT devices, smartphones and… Raspberry PIs.
 A lighter version of TensorFlow was born: TensorFlow Lite.

 With Raspberry PI, new examples have been published on GitHub, the most significant being https://github.com/tensorflow/examples/tree/master/lite/examples/image_classification/raspberry_pi.
 But I wasn’t able to find tutorials explaining how to get it working on a headless installation.
-I think this is based on the fact that they used one of most common PI camera python frameworks: “picamera”.
+I think this is based on the fact that they used one of the most common PI camera python frameworks: “picamera”.
 Default usage includes a preview function, which should require an HDMI cable connected.
 This means a Desktop installation that wastes Raspberry PI computing resources for desktop environment when not used.

 In Picamera basic examples, on the other hand, network streaming is realized with start_recording function.

-So, I decided to try in changing tensorflow image classification scrtipt, introducing socket management and streaming video over network. result is described in this guide.
+So, I decided to try changing TensorFlow image classification script, introducing socket management and streaming video over the network. the result is described in this guide.

 In this tutorial, I’m going to use a Raspberry PI 3 model A+, but it applies to all Raspberry PI boards able to run TensorFlow lite.